paulber19/NVDAExtensionGlobalPlugin/readme.md

 		* announcement of the cells of the current column / row.

-* Announcement of the function associated with editing commands style Copy, Paste, etc with:
+* Announcement of the function associated with editing commands style Copy, cut or Paste with:
 	* adding the selected text to the clipboard,
 	* emptying the clipboard,
 	* improvement of the NVDA base script "NVDA+c" which announces the text in the clipboard,

 * Announcement of the pre-selected folder in the "Open, Save", "Save as" style dialog boxes,
 * Open previous or current NVDA log and copy their path to clipboard,
 * history of voice speechs,
 * renaming keyboard keys,
-* selective announcement of command keyboard keys ,
+* selective announcement of command keys,
 * simple countdown timer,
 * restarting NVDA in "debugging" logging level by simple input gesture,
-* display of visible elements making up the object in the foreground,
+* display of visible elements making up the object in the foreground and possibility to move to or click on the elements,
 * quick voice profile switching,
 * persistence of NVDA and modification keys and specific persistence for the gmail.com site,
 * shutdown, restart or Hibernate the computer,
 * management of input gestures configured by user,
-* sound control] (Windows 10 only):
+* sound control:
 	* mute or unmute volume for the focused application,
-	* manually or automatically establish the main sound and that of the NVDA audio stream,
+	* manually or automatically establish the main sound and that of the NVDA audio source,
-	* modify the level of the main volume or that of the audio stream of the application under focus,
+	* modify the level of the main volume or that of the audio source of the application under focus,
 	* automatic recovery of the main volume and NVDA when loading the extension,
 	* temporary use of an audio output device without impacting the NVDA configuration,
 	* orientation of the application and NVDA audio output,
-	* orientation of application and NVDA audio output,

 * Tools for development of add-on,